-FERC last week adopted a policy statement that provides interim guidance, pending a future rulemaking, to companies that are challenging federal or state decisions involving interstate natural gas pipelines and liquefied natural gas (LNG) terminals in federal appeals court.
+FERC on Monday adopted a policy statement that provides interim guidance, pending a future rulemaking, to companies that are challenging federal or state decisions involving interstate natural gas pipelines and liquefied natural gas (LNG) terminals in federal appeals court.
 The guidance primarily applies to existing cases.

 Specifically the energy bill, which amends the Natural Gas Act (NGA), identifies FERC as the lead agency for coordinating all federal authorizations and for conducting the necessary environmental review; requires the FERC consolidated record to be used as the record in court appeals or reviews of pipe and LNG projects under the Coastal Zone Management Act (CZMA) and other federal laws; and gives developers of pipelines and LNG facilities the right to challenge in federal appeals court any state or federal decisions that are blocking the development of their projects.